 Travelling can be a wonderful experience, even if your trip is less than perfect.
-Those who travel often experience many benefits, such as learning about new cultures, enjoying amazing foods, and seeing things few people have seen.
+Those who travel often experience many benefits, such as learning about new cultures, enjoying unique foods, and seeing things few people have seen.

 For starters, traveling can be costly, especially if you don’t plan and ensure that you’ve got some budget in mind.
-Many people overspend when they’re on holiday because they’re in a joyous mood, and some countries can be costly to visit as a tourist.
+Many people overspend on holiday because they’re in a joyous mood, and some countries can be costly to visit as a tourist.
 This could be because of accommodation prices, food costs, and even the cost of traveling to that country in the first place.

 Travel anxiety is a complex yet common issue that many people face.
 It usually causes people to feel depressed or fearful when preparing for a trip or during the weeks leading up to your departure date.

 The anxiety can stem from several different things.
 For example, some people find that their concern comes from getting on a plane.
 Others find that anxiety can come from a fear of the unknown and being lost in a country where you can’t communicate.

 1. Understanding what triggers your anxiety

-List them on a sheet of paper and ask yourself how you can tackle each one.
-Perhaps it involves planning for your trip so that there’s less risk of you being stranded with nothing to do.
+List them on a sheet of paper and ask yourself how to tackle each.
+Perhaps it involves planning for your trip so there’s less risk of you being stranded with nothing to do.
 Maybe it could include dealing with your fear of flying.

 Whatever the case is, we suggest delving into your travel anxiety by facing it and learning to deal with each problem one at a time.